 Cosmic Campground International Dark Sky Sanctuary (CCIDSS) is the first International Dark Sky Sanctuary located on National Forest System lands and also in North America.
 It is also one of only 14 certified IDA Sanctuaries in the world.
 International Dark Sky Sanctuaries are lands possessing an exceptional or distinguished quality of starry nights.
 For more information on dark skies, light pollution, or the International Dark Sky Association.

-The CCIDSS offers a 360-degree, unobstructed view of the night sky, and often hosts “star parties” in cooperation with the partner group “Friends of the Cosmic Campground.”
+The CCIDSS offers a 360-degree, unobstructed view of the night sky for exceptional stargazing opportunities, and often hosts “star parties” in cooperation with the partner group “Friends of the Cosmic Campground.”
 This site is situated where there nearest significant source of artificial light is more than 40 miles away, and across the state line in Arizona.

 Night vision is necessary to enjoy the night sky.
 If you look at white light from either your flashlight or your cell phone you will not be able to enjoy the wonders of the natural night sky for 20-30 minutes.
 In order to respect your fellow star gazers the Forest Service recommends:

 - No parking on the observation/telescope pads

 - Use a red filter over your flashlight lens

 - Try to arrive before dark so that your headlights won’t distort your night vision